 On July 28, 2021 Citizens entered into a definitive agreement and a plan of merger under which we will acquire all of the outstanding shares of Investors for a combination of stock and cash.
-Pursuant to the terms of the agreement, Investors shareholders will receive 0.297 of a share of the Company's common stock and \$1.46 in cash for each share of Investors they own.
 The acquisition of Investors enhances Citizens' banking franchise, adding an attractive middle market, small business and consumer customer base while building our physical presence in the northeast with the addition of 154 branches located in the greater New York City and Philadelphia metropolitan areas and across New Jersey.
-As of September 30, 2021, Investors disclosed that it had total assets of \$27.3 billion, including \$21.6 billion of loans, \$24.5 billion of liabilities, including \$20.4 billion of deposits, and \$2.8 billion of stockholders' equity.
-The merger is expected to close in early second quarter 2022, subject to approval by the shareholders of Investors, regulatory approvals, and other customary closing conditions.
+The merger is expected to close in early second quarter 2022, subject to regulatory approvals and other customary closing conditions.